-When you invoke the EDIT\PROFILE command from the supervisor terminal to create a SAD, you are prompted for the name of the System Administrator.
-Entering the name SYSTEM lets you (or any other user) run EDIT\PROFILE from the supervisor terminal.
+When you invoke the CONFIG_USERS command from the supervisor terminal to create a SAD, you are prompted for the name of the System Administrator.
+Entering the name SYSTEM lets you (or any other user) run CONFIG_USERS from the supervisor terminal.

-It is recommended that you enter a name other than SYSTEM when EDIT\PROFILE prompts you for the name of the System Administrator.
-This lets you run EDIT\PROFILE from a user terminal under a name known only to yourself.
+It is recommended that you enter a name other than SYSTEM when CONFIG_USERS prompts you for the name of the System Administrator.
+This lets you run CONFIG_USERS from a user terminal under a name known only to yourself.

 PRIMOS has default internal values that it may use to initialize the system attributes for the User 1 process associated with the supervisor terminal.
-You may customize these attributes within EDIT\PROFILE by making an entry for the user SYSTEM.
+You may customize these attributes within CONFIG_USERS by making an entry for the user SYSTEM.
 PRIMOS will use this profile data to initialize the User 1 process.
 You should limit your use of this user ID.
 Do not use an entry named SYSTEM in the SAD for administrative purposes.
 Create another identifier, different from SYSTEM, for these purposes.

-When you add a user to the system (using EDIT\PROFILE's ADD\USER subcommand), you must specify a set of system attributes for the user.
+When you add a user to the system (using one of the CONFIG_USERS Add User operations), you must specify a set of system attributes for the user.
 A user's set of system attributes consists of the following:

-- A user ID. - A login password, which may be null. - A default affiliation with a project (optional). - Membership in a maximum of 16 systemwide ACL groups (optional).
+- A user ID. - A login password that may be null. - A default affiliation with a project (optional).
+If you do not specify a default affiliation, CONFIG_USERS affiliates the user with the DEFAULT project, which it creates when it initializes the SAD.
+The attributes of the DEFAULT project are the same as those of the system. - Membership in a maximum of 16 systemwide ACL groups (optional).
 ACL groups are defined in the section below, Access Control Lists.